Kathy Kurzman, MSc

 My own sons became involved in extra-curricular pursuits, and I witnessed the positive impact that the strategies and skills that they were exposed to in settings outside of the classroom had on their academic, social, and emotional growth.
 I wanted to learn more and enrolled in graduate courses in creativity and talent development and shifted my focus to adolescents and emerging adults earning, a certificate in experiential education.

 I discovered my passion for guiding the development of the “how” in my students many years ago and am now able to better coach and develop those skills in the students I work with.
-In addition, the knowledge that I gained while earning my MSc has helped me dig deeper into the services and supports that universities offer to students, helping me to better identify right-fit learning environments for my students.
+I look forward to meeting your family!

 “Kathy is masterful at relating to all ages.
 She was able to help my college son see the value of calendaring his assignments and tests and mapping out his study plan accordingly, to allow enough time to complete everything without it being a fire drill.
 She instilled a process that resonated with him and to this day, he still leverages a desk calendar to map out his deliverables.
 Kathy also was a great sounding board for my son, encouraging him and helping him build confidence in his abilities.
 She was empathetic and supportive.